• Skip to primary navigation

 ×

-As we were gearing up for the holidays at the end of last year, discussing what was going to go onto our meat and cheese platter, I knew I wanted to make a mostarda recipe.
+I know what you may be thinking.
+What exactly is a mostarda?
 A mostarda traditionally is a Northern Italian condiment made from candied fruit and sweetened mustard, though as with most recipes, there are many variations.

-It's more a technique than anything, a nice combination of savory and sweet, and I'll tell you flat out, it's a great spread.
+It's more a technique than anything, a nice combination of savory and sweet, and it's a great spread.

 Still, the focus here is on the flavor, particularly the combination of savory and sweet, with plenty of fresh pear, dried figs, sweet peppers and mustard seeds.